convox/docs/docs/console/access-control.md

 On this page you can manage which users have access to your team and Racks.

-**On the Pro plan and above**, you can assign one of the following roles to each of the users you've added: _Administrator_, _Operator_, or _Developer_.
+**On the Pro plan and above**, you can assign one of the following roles to each of the users you've added: _Developer_, _Operator_, or _Administrator_, listed below from least to most access.
 For details about the permissions of each role, see the [Permissions](#permissions) section below.

 When users join your organization, each will be assigned a unique API Key that grants access to the organization's Racks.

+### Access Model and RBAC

+The roles described on this page are the original access model.
+The newer [Role-Based Access Control (RBAC)](/console/rbac) model lets you define granular, custom roles instead of choosing from these fixed roles.

+Custom RBAC roles require the Pro plan or higher.
+On the Pro plan and above, only the _Administrator_ role grants full organization access, and you can scope every other user with a fixed or custom role.
+On plans below Pro, custom roles are not available and every user in the organization is effectively an _Administrator_ with full access.

+Users who have not been assigned a custom role keep their original permissions.
+See [RBAC](/console/rbac) for how to create and assign granular roles.

 ## Deploy Keys